Ancient Greek harps: History

 The Romans never accepted the harp, and its occurrence in iconography is exceptional.
 There was no word for harp in Latin.
 Juvenal describes it as chordæ obliquæ ("oblique strings").

-The European harp of the Middle Ages, and today, can be considered to be related to the Greek psaltery based only on its musical classification; it is apparently based on a tradition radically different from the Greek tradition, and is probably of Celtic origin.
+The European harp of the Middle Ages, and today, can be considered to be related to the Greek psalterion based only on its musical classification; it is apparently based on a tradition radically different from the Greek tradition, and is probably of Celtic origin.

 Differences between Greek vs. modern harps

 Compared to modern European harps, Greek angular and frame harps stand "upside down" when used.
 Their position is just the opposite of that which is common with today's western harps; the thin bar-shaped neck rests horizontally on the left thigh of the seated musician, while the body of the instrument connected to it is curved along the musician's upper body, stretching and widening and bending back towards the end.
 The strings sit vertically, the shorter, higher-tuned strings closer to the musician, the lower ones further away.
 At the bottom of the neck, each string is connected to a leather ring (like the tuning ring known from the Greek lyres) that enables tuning.
 Sometimes there is a second bar under this bar, parallel to it, perhaps taking some of the load and protecting the tuning rings from moving while playing.